 When it comes to running an e-commerce store, especially in the fashion industry, you need to be able to use the unique pulling power of e-mail.
 E-mail marketing is among the single most powerful tools that you have on your side.
-Used correctly, this can have an almighty difference to the way that you work, and often plays a critical role in how your business works and operates from a marketing perspective.
+Used correctly, this can have an almighty difference in the way that you work, and often plays a critical role in how your business works and operates from a marketing perspective.

 However, many businesses struggle to write convincing e-mail marketing content.
 In a bid to help you with that, we’ve put together a list of three e-mails that every fashion eCommerce business should be sending.
 If you are looking to help inspire and excite your readership, you need to have the right means of doing so.
 E-mails have to be one of the best ways to do that; giving you access to content and details that they might miss out on otherwise.
 Done right, this can make it so much easier for you to put together the kind of content that your members, previous customers and interested parties might want to pick up.

 What e-mails, then, should you be sending out?